sandrokeil/EasyConfig/docs/Configurable.md

 # AbstractConfigurableFactory

 Use this class if you want to retrieve the configuration options and setup your instance manually.

-Let's assume we have the following configuration:
+Let's assume we have the following module configuration:

 ```php
 return array(